 Stock-based compensation.
-The Company accounts for all share-based payments, including grants of stock options, as operating expenses, based on their grant date fair values (see Note 4).
+The Company accounts for all share-based payments, including grants of stock options, as operating expenses, based on their grant date fair values.
 The fair value of the Company's stock option awards is expensed over the vesting life of the underlying stock options using the graded vesting method, with each tranche of vesting options valued separately.
-Stock-based compensation is included in SG&A costs and expenses for all periods presented.
+Stock-based compensation is included in general and administrative costs and expenses for all periods presented.